GRB 161219B-SN 2016jca: a powerful stellar collapse: Observations, data reduction and results

+If the achromatic time break is related to the presence of a homogeneous jet where the plasma expands, we estimate its full opening angle to be $\theta = 42^\circ \pm 3^\circ$ \citep{Sari99}, assuming a medium density of 1\,cm$^{-3}$ and the observed isotropic energy of $1.6 \times 10^{50}$\,erg \citep{Frederiks17}.

+We stress that the re-energisation of the blast wave, postulated to slow down the decay rates of the observed light curves, does not add any degree of freedom to the $\chi^2$ evaluation, its power-law index $q$ being determined univocally by the value of $p$ and being physically acceptable as long as it is $< 1$.

-The decompositions in $BVRI$ are shown in Supplementary Figure 2.
-By subtracting from the light curves the constant host-galaxy flux, the afterglow component as derived from our multi-band fit, and the supernova template, we obtained the $BVRI$ light curves of SN\,2016jca.
-These were used to construct a bolometric light curve in the range 3000--10,000\,\AA, which is reported in Figure \ref{fig:BolLC}.
+By subtracting from the observed $BVRI$ light curves the constant host-galaxy flux and the afterglow component in each band as derived from our multiband fit using a break time of 13\,d, we obtained the $BVRI$ light curves of SN\,2016jca.
+These were used to construct, following a procedure similar to that adopted by \citet{Mazzali17}, a bolometric light curve in the range 3000--10,000\,\AA, which is plotted in Figure \ref{fig:BolLC}.

-We stress that in our decomposition we only used SN1998bw as a guideline to reproduce the observed points.
-The SN residuals are in fact rather univocally determined by host galaxy level and the afterglow model.
-The parameters of the latter, thanks to availability of information in many bands (X-ray, UV and optical), are rather accurately constrained (the uncertainty is $\sim$10-15\% on normalization and temporal break, and less than 0.1 in time and spectral power-law indices).